OrhanIzmirli/currency-exchange-app/README.md

 Full-stack Currency Exchange Application with Authentication, API Integration and Payment System.

+## Project Purpose
+This project was built to demonstrate full-stack development skills including authentication, API integration, database management, and secure user handling.

+It is suitable as a junior-level portfolio project.

 ## Features
 - User Registration & Login (JWT Authentication)
 - Password Hashing with Bcrypt